Ed-Cupaioli-LLC/john-bauters/_drafts/cop26-the-relationship-between-nature-mental-health.md

 ---
-title: COP26, Nature & Mental Health, South Bayfront Bridge, ECAP Holiday Dinner
+title: COP26, South Bayfront Bridge, ECAP Holiday Dinner, Nature & Mental Health

 ---
 Hello Emeryville Neighbors and Friends.
 It's been a while since we've had a community update, so I intend to put 2-4 posts out between now and the end of January, capturing important updates on housing, development, transportation and other infrastructure projects around the city and the East Bay, among other things.
 As always, if you have questions about local happenings, or a subject/topic you would like to suggest for inclusion in a future post, don't hesitate to drop me a note.